 The Honeywell Lyric T5 thermostat works rather well in keeping you comfortable and helping you save money on energy bills.

-With a $150-price tag (for the latest prices and discounts, check here), it is perfect for those who are looking for a cheaper alternative to Nest Learning Thermostat or even Ecobee4 – both of which are $100 more expensive.
+With its price (for the latest prices and discounts, check here), it is perfect for those who are looking for a cheaper alternative to Nest Learning Thermostat or even Ecobee4 – both of which are more expensive.

 The cheaper price, however, comes with a few sacrifices, such as not being able to check weather reports to adjust your heating or cooling, relying too much on geofencing for Home or Away modes, and smart integrations being limited to only HomeKit and Amazon Alexa.